Understanding your seller ratings

 Seller ratings show a combination of information and reviews next to your AdWords ads (currently on Google search result pages and Google search partners).
-These reviews and ratings primarily reflect customers' overall consumer experience with these businesses, not their response to particular products.
+These reviews and ratings primarily reflect customers' overall consumer experience with your business.

 We match these reviews to your ad by pairing the domain of the display URL to the advertiser's domain from the review source on Google.
-Seller ratings can appear on desktop and laptop computers, and high-end mobile devices with full Internet browsers.
+We may not show seller ratings when the underlying reviews and ratings are unrelated to what's being advertised.
+Seller ratings can appear on desktop computers, tablets, and mobile devices with full Internet browsers.

 Here's what an ad might look like with seller ratings:

 Where seller ratings come from

 Seller ratings may appear for certain businesses when their website, ad, or product listing appears across Google products.
 We do not modify existing reviews.
 We connect users with reviews from seller ratings websites and other sources.
 To provide consistent ratings, we re-scale Google ratings on a 1-5 scale and filter out reviews that we consider to be untrustworthy or otherwise questionable.

 We base seller ratings on a number of sources, including: